freeCompilerCamp/freecompilercamp.github.io/README.md

 # Contact Us
 This work was performed under the auspices of the U.S. Department of Energy by Lawrence Livermore National Laboratory under Contract DE-AC52-07NA27344, and partially supported by the U.S. Dept. of Energy, Office of Science, ASCR SC-21), under contract DE-AC02-06CH11357.

 This website is still under development (LLNL-WEB-789932).
-For questions and comments, please file issue tickets to this git repo.
-Alternatively, you can contact liao6@llnl.gov .
+For questions and comments, please
+* file issue tickets to https://github.com/chunhualiao/freeCompilerCamp/issues
+* Alternatively, you can contact liao6@llnl.gov .

 # Publication
 List